 It may seem surprising at first that our result builds upon existing compositionality results that require disjointness.
 We start from a set of atomic protocols \mathcal{P} (containing for instance TLS) and will assume that the protocols in \mathcal{P} are indeed pairwise disjoint, so they can be safely deployed in parallel.
 The ideas to achieve compositionality results for the vertical composition, i.e., running possibly non-disjoint protocols on top of another, are laid out subsequently.
 First, we distinguish three kinds of atomic protocols: the channel protocols, the concrete application protocols, and the abstract application protocols.
-In this paper, we focus on the first two kinds and only mentions the third one; the extended version of this paper [16] contains a detailed treatment of abstract application protocols and their compositions, as well.
+In this report, we distinguish three kinds of atomic protocols: the channel protocols, the concrete application protocols, and the abstract application protocols.